SkylineCommunications/dataminer-docs/connector-help/connector_help/IMP_Telekom_PAP-D.md

 ## About

-The **IMP Telekom PAP-D** driver gets and sets the changeover configuration between several transmitterss.
+The **IMP Telekom PAP-D** connector gets and sets the changeover configuration between several transmitterss.
 The connector uses SNMP (including traps) to retrieve data.

 ### Version Info